3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d05/instructor_notes/angular-ui-router.md

 type: Lesson
 duration: "1:25"
 creator:
-    name: Micah Rich
-    city: LA
-adapted by:
-    name: Marc Wright
+    name: Colin Hart
-    city: WDIR
+    city: WDIR-Matey
-competencies: Front-end MV*
+competencies: Front-end Frameworks
 ---

 # Front-end Routing with UI-Router

 ### Objectives
-- Build a SPA with multiple pages
+- Configure ui-router
-- Describe when to consider server-side routing and when to consider front-end routing
+- Distinguish between backend routing and front end routing
+- Render "views", called partials or templates, using srefs to ui-view

 ### Preparation

 - Build a basic Angular app
 - Interact with an API
-- Download the stater code in your student_examples folder

 ## Intro (5 mins)

+Routing, as you saw in our last unit, is the process of constructing a system that renders different pages in an application based on the url.

+We can think about displaying views to the user in jQuery, and even in angular, by showing and hiding different parts of the DOM.
+The problem with this is that users can't really navigate through your application, share urls, bookmark parts of your website etc.

+So we need a solution.
+A way to maintain our Single Page architecture while giving the illusion that the user is navigating to different pages.

-Routing, as you've seen in our last unit, is adding in the ability to render different pages in an application based on the url – but in a single-page app, how can we have multiple pages?
-In Angular, it comes down to storing all of our views on our main page and turning them on and off as we need.
+This all comes down to storing our views on our main page and turning them on and off as we need.

 But what's the benefit?
 Why even make it single page?
 Why add that complexity?
 The main use case for front-end frameworks is added speed – by loading everything upfront, and just switching sections on and off, our page will seem wonderfully speedy because we'll be skipping quite a few steps that a more traditional framework has to run through.